 If it is determined, as a result of the qualitative assessment, that it is more-likely-than-not that the fair value of our reporting unit is less than its carrying amount, the provisions of authoritative guidance require that we perform a two-step impairment test on goodwill.
 The first step of the test identifies whether potential impairment may have occurred, while the second step of the test measures the amount of the impairment, if any.
 Impairment is recognized when the carrying amount of goodwill exceeds its fair value.
-In March 2015, we completed a qualitative assessment of potential impairment indicators and concluded that it was more-likely-than-not that the fair value of our reporting unit exceeded its carrying amount.
+In March 2016, we completed a qualitative assessment of potential impairment indicators and concluded that it was more-likely-than-not that the fair value of our reporting unit exceeded its carrying amount.
+The Company considered potential impairment indicators of goodwill and acquired intangible assets at September 30, 2016 and noted no indicators of impairment.